 ABSTRACT.
 Certain elementary operations change a system of linear equations into an equivalent one; that is, one that has the same solution set.
-A system of equations can through a series of such operations be turned into an equivalent one that is easy to solve using a technique known as back-substitution.
+A system of equations can through a series of such operations be turned into an equivalent one that is easily solved using a technique known as back-substitution.